To our community:

 In December, we were pleased to receive a statement from the Knox Trail Council (which includes Sudbury and 20 other surrounding communities) that our regional organization welcomes all families to participate in Scouting.
 We were also encouraged to hear the recent news that the BSA national organization may be reconsidering its position.
 Regardless of the eventual outcome of the national discussion, Pack 60 Sudbury will continue to be an open and nondiscriminatory organization.

-We appreciate the support of the town and Sudbury residents, and we pledge to continue to offer a Scouting experience that actively welcomes all interested boys and their families.
+We appreciate the support of the town and Sudbury residents, and we pledge to continue to offer a Scouting experience that actively welcomes all interested boys or girls and their families.

 Pack 60 Sudbury Executive Committee and Den Leaders